LabeliaLabs/distributed-learning-contributivity/README.md

 ##### Choice of dataset

 `dataset_name`: `'mnist'` (default), `'cifar10'` or `'titanic'`
-MNIST and CIFAR10 are currently supported.
+MNIST, CIFAR10 and Titanic are currently supported.
 They come with their associated modules in `/datasets` for loading data, pre-processing inputs, and define a model architecture.

 **Note on validation and test datasets**:
 - The dataset modules must provide separated train and test sets (referred to as global train set and global test set).